Withholding Taxes: Kansas

 - Kansas residents, and nonresidents who work in Kansas, are subject to income tax withholding in the state.
 Kansas does not have a reciprocal agreement with any other state.
 See Withholding on Residents and Nonresidents.

-- Employees are required to complete a Kansas Form K-4, Employee's Withholding Allowance Certificate, upon being hired.
-Exempt status must be claimed annually, February 15 of the next calendar year.
+- Employees are required to complete Kansas Form K-4, Employee's Withholding Allowance Certificate, when hired.
+Exempt status must be claimed annually.
 See Employee's Withholding Allowance Certificate.

 - Kansas requires income tax withholding on all supplemental wages, such as bonuses and commissions.
 A flat withholding rate applies if supplemental wages are paid separately from regular wages.
 See Supplemental Wages.